sameer97/usa_flights/README.rst

 - Handling big data using PySpark
 - Leverage Databricks and its utilities for Analysis
 - Efficiently use Azure resources
-- Build a neat and tidy documentation for the project using Sphinx
+- Build documentation for the project using Sphinx
+- Deploy the Sphinx documentation to GitGub pages